1. What is the Automated Harvest Report System?

 7a.
 Q. Can I take multiple deer at one time during any seasons?

 A. Unless the regulation specifies that two deer may be taken at a time (Fall and Permit Bow and Permit Muzzleloader/Permit Shotgun seasons in Regulation Sets 6, 7 and 8) a hunter may continue hunting ONLY after the first deer is reported to the AHRS and a Confirmation Number is assigned.
 For instance, during the Six-day Firearm Season the "Only one buck may be taken at a time" regulation is still in effect, meaning a second deer may not be pursued or harvested until the first is reported.

 7b.
 Q.When can I take my next deer after reporting my harvest?

 A. The new system allows a hunter to resume deer hunting immediately after receiving a Confirmation Number as long as the season remains open, regulations in that Deer Management Zone allow additional harvests and the bag limit has not been met.

 8. Q. What is used in place of a supplemental tag OR How do I report multiple antlerless deer during the same season?

-A. To report multiple antlerless deer taken during any season, simply reuse the same Harvest Number from the antlerless stub on your license or permit every time.
-Since the license or permit stub has space for only two Confirmation Numbers, use either the Deer Harvest Report Card (pdf, 200kb) in the Digest (page 29), the one linked above or make your own card on which to record harvest data and the assigned Confirmation Number for each additional deer.
+A. To report multiple antlerless deer taken during any season, simply reuse the same Harvest Number from the antlerless tag on your license or permit every time.
+Since the license or permit has space for only two Confirmation Numbers, use either the Deer Harvest Report Card (pdf, 110kb) in the Digest (page 29), the one linked above or make your own card on which to record harvest data and the assigned Confirmation Number for each additional deer.

 10. Q. How does a farmer hunting on his own property without a license report a deer without a Harvest Number during non-permit seasons?